 Thank you to everyone who attended our AGM.
-The presentation is below and we’ll be adding photos from the event to this site soon.
+The presentation from the event is below.

 We ran four workshops at the event which covered: